awsdocs/amazon-ec2-user-guide/doc_source/Using_ConvertingS3toEBS.md

       [ec2-user bundle]$ ec2-unbundle -m image.manifest.xml --privatekey /path/to/pk-HKZYKTAIG2ECMXYIBH3HXV4ZBEXAMPLE.pem
       ```

-1. Copy the files from the unbundled image to the new Amazon EBS volume\.
+1. Copy the files from the unbundled image to the new EBS volume\.

    ```
    [ec2-user bundle]$ sudo dd if=/tmp/bundle/image of=/dev/sdb bs=1M